-I spoke to him about hand-eating, how to survive as a group without descending into squabbling, and how often you think about all the people you ate when you go back to real life and just try and enjoy a nice stew.
+I spoke to him about hand-eating, surviving in a group without squabbling, and how often he thinks about all the people he ate after going back to real life and just trying and enjoy a nice stew.

-VICE: A lot of the crash survivors have different accounts of what happened after the crash, and due to the nature of time and memory they conflict each other quite a lot – names change, people's roles are altered, stuff like that.
-Did you find your story was scrutinised at all?
+VICE: A lot of the crash survivors have different accounts of what happened after the crash, and due to the nature of time and memory they conflict each other quite a lot—names change, roles are altered, stuff like that.
+Did you find your story was scrutinized at all?
 What made you tell it now?

-Well, we are a group of guys that 40 years ago we had this tremendous experience, and since then each one of us has followed his route, so we are quite different, and that has allowed us to look back and see our stories from a different perspective.
+Pedro Algorta: Well, we are a group of guys that, 40 years ago, had this tremendous experience, and since then each one of us has followed his route, so we are quite different, and that has allowed us to look back and see our stories from a different perspective.
 And for 35 years this was a story which I didn't talk about.
-There was a backpack in the corner of my room, and I heard my friends talk about their story, and I thought, it was my story too.
-So at the time when I decided to open my mouth and start to talk about it, I realised that the way I saw my story is different, because it's mine, no one experienced what I experienced and no one has seen this side.
-But I realised that everyone has their own story, which is absolutely true.
+There was a backpack in the corner of my room, and I heard my friends talk about their story, and I thought it was my story, too.
+So at the time when I decided to open my mouth and start to talk about it, I realized that the way I saw my story is different, because it's mine, no one experienced what I experienced and no one has seen this side.
+But I realized that everyone has their own story, which is absolutely true.
 I don't claim to be the owner of the truth or whatever; I feel that all of us have the right to tell the story by themselves.
 This is mine, it is how I experienced it, what I learned from it and what I brought over from the mountains into my normal life.